What Is Atherosclerosis?

-They can stay within the artery wall.
-There, the plaque grows to a certain size and stops.
-"Because they don't block blood flow, these plaques may never cause any symptoms," says Stein.
+They can stay in your artery wall.
+There, the plaque grows to a certain size and then stops.
+Since this plaque doesn't block blood flow, it may never cause symptoms.

-They can grow in a slow, controlled way into the path of blood flow.
-Eventually, they cause significant blockages.
-Pain on exertion (in the chest or legs) is the usual symptom.
+Plaque can grow in a slow, controlled way into the path of blood flow.
+Over time, it causes significant blockages.
+Pain in your chest or legs when you exert yourself is the usual symptom.

-The worst-case scenario: plaques can suddenly rupture, allowing blood to clot inside an artery.
-In the brain, this causes a stroke; in the heart, a heart attack.
+The worst happens when plaques suddenly rupture, allowing blood to clot inside an artery.
+In your brain, this causes a stroke; in your heart, a heart attack.

 The plaques of atherosclerosis cause the three main kinds of cardiovascular disease:

-Coronary artery disease: Stable plaques in the heart's arteries cause angina (chest pain on exertion).
-Sudden plaque rupture and clotting causes heart muscle to die.
-This is a heart attack, or myocardial infarction.
+- Coronary artery disease: Stable plaques in your heart's arteries cause angina (chest pain).
+Sudden plaque rupture and clotting cause heart muscle to die.
+This is a heart attack.

-Cerebrovascular disease: Ruptured plaques in the brain's arteries causes strokes, with the potential for permanent brain damage.
-Temporary blockages in an artery can also cause transient ischemic attacks (TIAs), which are warning signs of stroke; however, there is no brain injury.
+- Cerebrovascular disease: Ruptured plaques in your brain's arteries cause strokes with the potential for permanent brain damage.
+Temporary blockages in your artery can also cause something called transient ischemic attacks (TIAs), which are warning signs of a stroke.
+They don’t cause any brain injury.

 - Peripheral artery disease: When the arteries in your legs narrow, it can lead to poor circulation.
 This makes it painful for you to walk.
 Wounds also won’t heal as well.
 If you have a severe form of the disease, you might need to have a limb removed (amputation).